PaNOSC-ViNYL/libpyvinyl/tests/integration/plusminus/README.rst

-An example of a small platform implementing libpynyl
+An example of a small platform implementing libpyvinyl.

 * Free software: MIT license